AttackOnJasper/University-notes/psych253/psych253.md

 ### Social Norms Impact
 - Norm of Reciprocity
 - Norm of Equity: overbenefitted should help underbenefitted
-- Norm of Social Responsibility
+- Norm of Social Responsibility: adult help children
 - Norm of Justice: help those who deserve it

 ### Mood Impact